GuinaF2/ChocoBox-WebSite/README.md

 # Travel Blog

-This project is a responsive website built with HTML5, CSS3, and JavaScript, and hosted via GitHub Pages.
+This project is a responsive website built with advanced principles of HTML5 and CSS3 besides basic JavaScript, and hosted via GitHub Pages.
 It simulates a travel blog with a focus on modern design, usability, and accessibility.

 ## 🌐 Live Demo